Skip to main content

 Claude drives the browser

 Claude issues browse commands against the session — open, screenshot, snapshot, click, type — over CDP.
-You watch progress in Live View or stream events back to your own UI through a custom tool.
+You watch progress in Live View or surface events back to your own UI through the session event stream.

 Claude returns the result

-When the loop terminates, Anthropic returns the final message and any tool traces.
+When the agent goes idle, the session emits a session.status_idle event and Anthropic stops billing for compute.
 You end the Browserbase session (or let it time out) and surface the answer to the user.

 What the stack looks like